KshitizSharmaV/Computational-Financial-Engineering-in-R/README.md

 Change the parameters to your requirement.
 Disclamer : I don't suggest you investing with help of this code analysis.
 The code is purely for education purpose and needs refinement before usage in real markets.

+# Stock Prices Download and Correlation among stocks.r

+Functions this file will help you with

+Download Equity data
+Calculate daily and monthly returns
+Find Correlation among stocks
+Find two highest correlated pair of stocks.
+Please twerk variables according to your requirement.
+Disclaimer : I don't suggest you to use the code for real life analysis.
+This code is for educational purpose only.